-Children under the age of 36 months are less able to cough up anything they swallow and may choke if they inhale a part of a toy when they are playing with it.
+Children under the age of 36 months are less able to cough up anything they swallow and may choke if they inhale a part of a toy (including a battery) when they are playing with it.

 Read this page in:

-To reduce the risk of children injuring themselves by choking while playing with a toy, children’s toys must be of a specified size and contain no small parts that break off easily.
+To reduce the risk of children injuring themselves by choking while playing with a toy or swallowing a battery from a battery operated toy, children’s toys must be of a specified size and contain no small parts that break off easily and the battery compartment must not be easily accessible.
 The rules apply to toys manufactured, designed, labelled or marketed for use by children up to and including 36 months of age.

 What is the product safety standard for children's toys?